 In between the Second and Third Pandemics🔗

-It has also become embarrasingly clear the outbreaks that were typically considered the end of the Second Pandemic (the plague of Marseille in 1720-1722 or the plague in Moscow in 1770-1772), were only so from a rather narrow western-Europe perspective.
+When did the Second Plague Pandemic end?
+The outbreaks that are typically considered to represent the end of the Second Pandemic (the plague of Marseille in 1720-1722 or the plague in Moscow in 1770-1772), are only so from a rather narrow western-Europe perspective.

-When you take older compendiums of plague, such as that of Georg Sticker 9, you will find records of (presumably) plague present from Eastern Europe to India between 1723 to 1893.
-With the Third plague pandemic starting in 1788 or 1855 in Southwest China, depending on who you ask, there is not much time or space left between the end of the Second and the start of the Third pandemic.
+When you take older compendiums of plague, such as that of Georg Sticker 11, you will find records of (presumably) plague present from Eastern Europe to India between 1723 to 1893.
+With the Third plague pandemic starting in Southwest China in 1788 or 1855, depending on who you ask, there is actually an overlap between the end of the Second and the start of the Third pandemic.

 After the Third Pandemic.🔗

 There is not really a well-defined end of the Third Pandemic, but looking at various papers from different continents (Bramanti, Kuguler, Sun, Neerincxk, Jones), plague stopped being an epidemic disease around the 1950's, with case numbers returning globally to close to 0.
 Plague kept flaring up in outbreaks spilling over from local wildlife reservoirs after the '50s, but there is nothing that signals that plague was still spreading by human agency, like it did during the pandemics.